 Adding pumpkin seeds to your diet can prevent cholesterol accumulation and hardening of the blood vessels.
 This prevents various heart issues like coronary artery disease, stroke, etc. (7)

 4. May Improve Prostate Health

 Pumpkin seeds have a notable protective effect on the prostate gland.
 The prostate is said to store minerals, like zinc.
 These minerals prevent issues like prostate enlargement (hyperplasia) induced by testosterone imbalance (8), (9).

 As they contain useful amounts of zinc, these seeds and oil have shown to inhibit prostate enlargement.
-Lab trials suggest that oil-free pumpkin seeds may help manage benign prostatic hyperplasia (9), (10).
+Lab trials suggest that oil-free pumpkin seeds may help manage benign prostatic hyperplasiai XA medical condition characterized by the enlargement of the prostate gland and surrounding tissues in aging men.
+(9), (10).

 By managing hyperplasia, the male subjects would have less urine retention.
 This would lessen the risk of urinary tract infections (10).

 The pumpkin seed oil has been useful to treat urinary disorders, especially in men.
 It does so by inhibiting issues like prostate enlargement.
 Clinical trials have proved that this oil is well-tolerated (11).

 Large doses of about 500-1000 mg/day did not trigger undesirable effects.
 In fact, when subjects with overactive bladder were given this dose for 6 and 12 weeks, their urinary function significantly improved (11).